American game show winnings records: 2003–2020: The Jeopardy! multimillionaires

+Who Wants to Be a Millionaire ended its syndicated run in May 2019 after seventeen seasons; at the time it ended, it had not awarded the top prize in regular play since Nancy Christy became the first woman to top $1,000,000 in overall winnings in May 2003, making her the last million-dollar winner in the history of the syndicated series (not including Sam Murray's million-dollar win on the Million Dollar Tournament of Ten in November 2009).
+Millionaire would return to primetime in April 2020 with new host Jimmy Kimmel replacing Regis Philbin.

-In January 2020, Jennings, Holzhauer and Rutter all were invited back to Jeopardy! for The Greatest of All Time, a special multi-game prime time miniseries on ABC that carried a minimum $250,000 appearance fee and a $1,000,000 top prize.
-In the series of two-legged ties, in which the first to win three such ties won the competition, Jennings (3) defeated Holzhauer (1) and Rutter (0), to win the top prize and reclaim the overall American game show earnings lead.
+In January 2020, Jennings, Holzhauer, and Rutter all were invited back to Jeopardy! for The Greatest of All Time, a special multi-game prime time miniseries on ABC that carried a minimum $250,000 appearance fee and a $1,000,000 top prize.
+In the series of two-legged ties, in which the first to win three such ties won the competition, Jennings (3) defeated Holzhauer (1) and Rutter (0), to win the top prize and reclaim the overall American game show earnings lead at the time.